Edit in GitHubLog an issue

 Files

 Files is currently implemented as an abstraction layer over Azure Blob.
-Major changes and additional features are planned, stay tuned.
+Major changes and additional features are planned: please monitor this page for changes, and visit the Adobe I/O File Storage library repository for additional information.

 FilesStateState Legacy